 Fifteen 2023 IEC Memorial Scholarships Available

 SouthEastern Illinois Electric Cooperative’s President/CEO, Dustin Tripp has announced that the Illinois electric cooperatives will award fifteen scholarships in 2023.
 Fourteen academic scholarships are available to high school seniors through a memorial scholarship fund designed to financially assist deserving students in the “electric cooperative family.”
-In addition, a fourteenth scholarship – to assist with costs in attending an electric lineworker school – will also be offered.
+In addition, a fifteenth scholarship – to assist with costs in attending an electric lineworker school – will also be offered.

 The fifteen scholarships of $2,000 each will be awarded in 2023 through the Thomas H. Moore Illinois Electric Cooperatives (IEC) Memorial Scholarship Program.

 Nine scholarships will be awarded to high school seniors who are the sons or daughters of an Illinois electric cooperative member receiving service from the cooperative.
 A tenth scholarship, the Earl W. Struck Memorial Scholarship, will be awarded to a student who is the son or daughter of an Illinois electric cooperative director or employee.
 Four additional scholarships are reserved for students enrolling full-time at a two-year Illinois community college who are the sons or daughters of Illinois electric cooperative members, employees or directors.